 - Handle fish carefully if you plan to release them.

-- Use a measuring board and keep it handy in the boat.
+- Use a measuring board and keep it accessible in the boat.

-- If you are unsure about a fish, measure it before it comes off the hook.
+- Measure any fish in question before it comes off the hook.

-Responsible release matters because these fish are valuable to the fishery.
-Many anglers target red drum at Braunig specifically for catch-and-release fishing, especially when the fish are large breeders.
-Careful handling, quick photographs, and minimal time out of the water help protect the resource.
+Responsible release is especially important because these fish are a valuable part of the fishery.
+Many anglers target red drum at Braunig specifically for catch-and-release fishing, particularly when they hook larger fish.
+Wet hands, minimal air exposure, and quick photographs help protect the resource and improve survival.

 What to Expect on the Water

-If you are used to bank fishing small neighborhood ponds, Braunig can feel different from the first cast.
-The lake is large enough that a boat gives you a significant advantage.
-While shore access may produce some fish, a boat allows you to move efficiently, follow bait activity, and fish a wider range of depth and structure.
+If you are accustomed to bank fishing smaller ponds, Braunig can feel different from the first cast.
+The lake is large enough that a boat provides a meaningful advantage.
+Shore access can produce fish, but a boat allows you to move efficiently, follow bait activity, and work a wider range of depth and structure.

 Redfish in Braunig are often found: